Johnston County, North Carolina: Primary and secondary education

-Public education in Johnston County is served by the Johnston County School District, which has 46 schools and serves more than 35,400 students.
+Public K-12 education in all of Johnston County is managed by the Johnston County School District, which has 46 schools and has more than 35,400 students.
 In addition, three charter schools and five private schools are located in the county.
-In 2021, the county school board banned the teaching of critical race theory.

 Libraries

 The Johnston County Public Affiliated Library system operates six branches throughout the county.
 The library system keeps books, periodicals and audio books and has recently expanded the selection to include downloadable e-books.
 The Hocutt-Ellington Memorial Library in Clayton left the Johnston County affiliated library system in 2015.

 Culture

 The Bentonville Battlefield State Historic Site is the largest Civil War battlefield in North Carolina.
 The Battle of Bentonville was fought in 1865, and was the only Confederate offensive targeted to stop General Sherman's march through the South.

 The Tobacco Farm Life Museum in Kenly has been collecting artifacts and showcasing the heritage of the Eastern North Carolina farmer for over 35 years.
 The site includes a museum and restored farmstead, blacksmith shop, and one-room school house.

 The Ava Gardner Museum, located in Smithfield, contains a collection of artifacts such as scripts, movie posters, costumes and personal belongings of actress Ava Gardner, who was born and raised in Johnston County.
 The museum holds an annual festival.

 The Johnston County Heritage Centers in Smithfield contains county artifacts and genealogical records.

 The Johnston County Arts Council promotes arts in the county and its schools.
 Smithfield is the location of an annual Ava Gardner Festival, which celebrates the life of the actress.

 The Meadow community is the location of Meadow Lights, an annual display of Christmas lights.

+The Ham and Yam festival highlights two agricultural commodities for which Johnston County is a top producer: pork and sweet potatoes.